 The Cambodian Marine Mammal Conservation Project is Cambodia's first long term marine mammal research program.
-The Project was initiated in September 2017, and represents a collaborative effort between MCC, the DMAD Marine Mammals Research Association and the Dolphin Division of Cambodia's Fisheries Administration.
+The Project was initiated in September 2017, with support from the Dolphin Division of Cambodia's Fisheries Administration.
 The project's primary aim is to collect data on abundance, distribution and residency to delineate and protect critical habitats for the Irrawaddy dolphin in Cambodia's Kep Archipelago.

 Why study marine mammals in Cambodia?

 To answer this question, we should first ask why we should study marine mammals in general.
 Firstly, marine mammals are are top predators, keystone species and can be used as indicators of ecosystem health.
 Secondly, baseline data and monitoring schemes focusing on marine mammals are important for understanding where to focus conservation efforts and deciding what type of strategy to implement.
 Finally, If we wish for marine mammal species to be present in the earth’s seas for future generations, investigation into populations is vital.